WICG/attribution-reporting-api/EVENT.md

 `_lookback_window` value must be a positive integer that represents a positive duration in seconds.

-When available on a filter, the duration since the source was registered must be less than or equal to the parsed lookback window duration for the filter to match.
+When available on a filter (in `filters`), the duration since the source was registered must be less than or equal to the parsed lookback window duration for the filter to match. i.e. it must be inside the lookback window.

+When available on a negated filter (in `not filters`), the duration since the source was registered must be greater than the parsed lookback window duration for the filter to match. i.e. it must be outside the lookback window.

 ### Optional: transitional debugging reports